Scalable authentication and optimal flooding in a quantum network: Conclusion

 The SIAT protocol is combined with a flooding protocol, showing how best to calculate which MNOPs to use in any network.
 We have shown that the larger the network, the larger the gain in security from using MNOPs.
 The same techniques can be used to improve the end-to-end security and/or the key generation rate between any two end users.
 In many practical scenarios, as illustrated by the examples we provide, users can choose a good compromise that improves both the security and the final key rate.
 Furthermore, the flooding protocol can be used to optimise the network performance by using idle network resources to boost network throughput.
 Additionally by deploying the protocol on our fully connected network, the requirement that an end user know the full network topology and keys lengths is mitigated.
 So long as there are sufficiently few dishonest users, monogamy of entanglement allows the end users to detect any false reporting of the network topology.
 In a real world implementation users could choose to share information about how much they trust other users openly, via encrypted private channels or using quantum secure anonymous protocols (like Ref.~\cite{huang2020experimental}).
+Recently it has been suggested that redundant QKD devices, within each individual node, can help overcome certain security concerns~\cite{Zapatero2021}.
+Our flooding protocol can also be used together with such redundant devices to further optimise both security and key rate.